 3. Choose appetizing colors.

 So, you think about using shades of blue just because you love the ocean or it’s simply your favorite color?
-No, not in your ads please.
+No, not in your ads, please.
 When it comes to visual psychology, you know too well that colors spark certain emotions in us and make us think of something familiar.
-If a restaurant uses shades of green as their color palette, what clues come to mind?
+If a restaurant uses shades of green as its color palette, what clues come to mind?
 Wouldn’t you think of salads, mixed greens, healthy meals, vegan, and everything organic?
 All of those are possible concepts.

 To put together your design concepts including the photo, graphics, color palette, slogans, and text styles in a layout, you can always work with a sign printing company that offers customizable signs for your business.